intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/distributed-tuning.md

 Under the hood, the Orca `AutoEstimator` generates different trials and schedules them on each mode in the cluster.
 Each trial runs a different combination of hyper parameters, sampled from the user-desired hyper-parameter space.
 HDFS is used to save temporary results of each trial and all the results will be finally transferred to driver for further analysis.
-HDFS is used to save temporary results of each trial and all the results will be finally transferred to driver for further analysis.

 ### **2. Pytorch AutoEstimator**